 How is Merkel Cell Carcinoma Diagnosed?

-If you’ve been diagnosed with Merkel Cell Carcinoma, your treatment will require the expertise of a multidisciplinary team of cancer specialists.
-The team may include dermatology, surgical oncology, radiation oncology, medical oncology, plastic surgery, pathology and nursing.
-At the John Wayne Cancer Institute, we are fortunate to have access to all the required specialists.
-Our team will determine the best course of treatment and overall management for you.
+If you have been diagnosed with Merkel Cell Carcinoma, optimal treatment will require the expertise of a multidisciplinary team of cancer specialists, such as the cancer team at Saint John’s Health Center.
+This may involve doctors in dermatology, surgical oncology, radiation oncology, medical oncology, plastic surgery, and pathology.

 Merkel Cell Carcinoma Treatment

 Treatment will usually include surgery to remove the Merkel cell tumor and a biopsy of the lymph nodes to determine if the cancer has spread.
 Prior to surgery, radiologic scans may be recommended to better understanding the size and extent of the tumor beneath the skin.
 Surgery is generally performed on an outpatient basis.
 Radiation therapy may be recommended for patients who have high-risk lesions—tumors whose genetic profile and growth speed indicate a greater likelihood of metastasis (cancer spread).